 How to join

-To become a member of SAXONS Orienteering Club you must also be a member of the South East Orienteering Association and British Orienteering – the national governing body for the sport.
+By becoming a member of SAXONS Orienteering Club you will also become a member of the South East Orienteering Association and British Orienteering – the national governing body for the sport.

 Responsibilities of Saxons Committee and Non-Committee Officers

 SAXALERT is the club newsletter, you can read or download the latest edition as a PDF here: